Things to do at Jeram, Kuala Selangor

 Address: Kampung Dungun, 45600 Jeram, Kuala Selangor, Selangor

 There are over 130 lighthouses in Malaysia, ranging from those accessible only by boats to others on hilltops.
-Near Jeram, a 113-year-old lighthouse called Altingsburg Lighthouse is located on the peak of Bukit Melawati, which is considered a historic hill of this quiet town.
+Near Jeram, a 113-year-old lighthouse called Kuala Selangor Lighthouse is located on the peak of Bukit Melawati, which is considered a historic hill of this quiet town.
+The original lighthouse known as Altingsburg Lighthouse built by the Dutch in 1794 was destroyed and the current one was rebuilt in its place.

 Opt to tackle the hill by foot – it’s an easy 8-minute hike up – to view the lighthouse and enjoy the surrounding nature views.
 Or hitch a ride on a family-friendly tram that makes short rounds up and down the hill for just RM3.
 Its current operating hours are as follows: